Atlanta Historic Sites

 Rucker Building

-DESCRIPTION: Atlanta’s first African American office building in 1904, constructed by businessman and politician Henry A Rucker; artists have moved into the facility
+DESCRIPTION: Atlanta’s first African American office building was constructed in 1904, constructed by businessman and politician Henry A Rucker; artists have moved into the facility

 Odd Fellows Building

-DESCRIPTION: This historic building was home to many Black businesses in the early days of Sweet Auburn; today there are a number of small businesses returning.
+DESCRIPTION: This historic building was home to many Black businesses in the early days of Sweet Auburn.
+Today, there are several small businesses returning.

 Herndon Building

-DESCRIPTION: Built in 1931 by Alonzo F. Herndon, it was home to as 121 African American businesses and 39 professionals during the Depression era and extending in the 1950s.
+DESCRIPTION: Built in 1931 by Alonzo F. Herndon, it was home to as 121 African American businesses and 39 professionals during the Depression era and extending into the 1950s.

 Butler Street YMCA

-DESCRIPTION: Founded in 1894 in the basement of Wheat Street Baptist Church; a local activist group met at this location prior to 1920 when the original YMCA building was erected for and by African Americans.
+DESCRIPTION: Founded in 1894 in the basement of Wheat Street Baptist Church, a local activist group met at this location before 1920 when the original YMCA building was erected for and by African Americans.
 The new YMCA is across the street.

 PHONE: YMCA 404-659-8085